 Squash is an incredibly versatile vegetable that can be used for many meals.
-Also, squash comes in many different varieties, such as zucchini, rounded, crookneck, scallop, cousa, tatume, tromboncino, acorn, buttercup, butternut, delicata, dumpling, pumpkin and this is already a lot!
+This vegetable has many different varieties, such as zucchini, rounded, crookneck, scallop, cousa, tatume, tromboncino, acorn, buttercup, butternut, delicata, dumpling, pumpkin, and this is already a lot!

 Nutrition Facts of Squash

 - Low in calories – 45 calories.
-The squash isn’t that much caloric, which is good.
+The squash isn’t that caloric, which is good.
 It means your guinea pig will maintain a healthy weight.

 - Sugar – 2.2 g.
 This amount of sugar could be a bit too much for the guinea pigs, especially since this is a veggie.